CapinolDev/Formin/README.md

 #### any other suffix (comment)
 If you use any suffix that's not declared here, the line acts as a comment.
-It's the best way to make comments without the interpreter shouting at you.
+It's the best way to make comments without the interpreter shouting at you, and those suffix characters can also be targeted by [`ifskip`](#ifskip) to toggle optional blocks on or off.